Short Change Hero

 "Don't worry they probably thought they were doorknobs."

-She snatched herself away offended, "I will have you know my bosom are quite bigger than a doorknob.
+She snatched herself away offended, "I will have you know my bosom are much bigger than a doorknob.
 What kind of lesbian are you if you can't even tell that?"

 Santana was a second away from turning and leaving the brunette to find her way out on her own, but Sam and Mike appeared looking disappointed.